pratham2879/FinAgent/README.md

 ---

-## How the inspector works (inspector.py)
+## The inspector (inspector.py)

-On first query the inspector scans the file once and caches an `ExcelSchema`.
-No column names, sheet names, or row positions are hardcoded anywhere else.
+The first time you ask a question, the inspector scans the file once and caches an `ExcelSchema`.
+Nothing else in the codebase has hardcoded sheet names, column positions, or category lists — they all come from this.

 **Step 1 — Find the transaction sheet**
-Each sheet is scored: +2 per keyword match in the sheet name (`transactions`, `data`, `expenses`, …) plus a content score from scanning the first 20 rows for recognisable column headers.
+Each sheet gets a score: +2 per keyword match in the name (`transactions`, `data`, `expenses`, …) plus a content score from scanning the first 20 rows for recognisable column headers.
 Highest score wins.

 **Step 2 — Detect the header row**
 Rows 1–20 are scored by how many of 7 keyword sets they cover (date, month, description, category, amount, payment, notes).
 Bonus points for having both `amount` and `category`.
-The top-scoring row is the header.
+The top-scoring row becomes the header.

 **Step 3 — Map column roles**
-Each header cell is fuzzy-matched against keyword sets (e.g. `"Amount ($)"` → strips `($)` → matches `amount`).
-Original column name is stored so pandas `rename()` can map it to the internal standard name.
+Each header cell is fuzzy-matched against keyword sets — so `"Amount ($)"` strips the `($)` and matches `amount`.
+The original column name is kept so pandas can rename it to the internal standard.

 **Step 4 — Find the dashboard**
-Sheets named `dashboard`, `summary`, `overview`, etc. are checked for a column where ≥ 3 values match the month-string pattern (`Aug-25`, `Mar-26`, …).
-The row above the first month value is the header row.
-Columns are collected left-to-right until the first `TOTAL` column or the first None gap — this stops the scanner from leaking into unrelated tables on the same sheet (e.g. a "Utilities Breakdown" to the right).
+Sheets named `dashboard`, `summary`, `overview`, etc. are checked for a column with ≥ 3 values matching the month-string pattern (`Aug-25`, `Mar-26`, …).
+Columns are collected left-to-right until the first `TOTAL` column or a None gap — this prevents the scanner from picking up unrelated tables sitting to the right on the same sheet.

 **Step 5 — Detect budget**
 Scans the dashboard for a cell labelled "budget" and returns the nearest adjacent number.

 ---

-## Dual data-source design (the non-obvious part)

-The agent reads from two different sheets for different query types:
+## Why two data sources

+This was the trickiest design decision.
+I initially read everything from the Transactions sheet, but monthly totals kept coming out wrong.
+It turned out my spreadsheet had fixed costs like Rent hardcoded directly in Dashboard cells — they were never logged as individual transactions.

+The fix was to treat the two sheets like separate database layers:

 ```
 Transactions sheet  →  get_top_merchants(), get_transactions()
-                        needed for row-level detail (merchant, date, amount)
+                        row-level detail: merchant, date, individual amount

 Dashboard sheet     →  get_spending_by_category(), get_monthly_summary(), compare_months()
-    read with           needed because some spreadsheets hardcode fixed costs
+    read with           pre-aggregated totals that include fixed costs not in
-    data_only=True      (e.g. Rent = $420) directly in Dashboard cells rather
-                        than as individual transactions — reading only the
-                        Transactions sheet silently under-counts those months
+    data_only=True      the transaction log — this is the authoritative source
 ```

-If no dashboard is detected, all five tools fall back to aggregating from the Transactions sheet automatically.
+If no dashboard exists, all five tools fall back to aggregating from transactions automatically.

-**Interview talking point:** "Reading only the Transactions sheet gave wrong monthly totals — Rent was hardcoded in the Dashboard.
-I fixed it by treating the Dashboard as the OLAP layer (pre-aggregated, authoritative totals read with `data_only=True`) and the Transactions sheet as the OLTP layer (row-level detail for filtering).
-That's the same separation used in production financial data warehouses."
+This is the same OLTP/OLAP separation used in production data warehouses — transactions for row-level queries, a pre-aggregated layer for summary queries.

 ---